cmake-basis/BASIS/doc/site/standard/implementation.rst

 Implementation Standard
 =======================

-The software implementation standard, i.e., the SI in BASIS, is documented on the following pages:
+The software implementation standard, i.e., the SI in BASIS, is defined in the following.

 .. toctree::
     :maxdepth: 2